caiiiycuk/js-dos/README.md

 firefox 127.0.0.1:8080
 ```

+### Test it

+Scroll down browser window to play Digger, or use **fullscreen button** under dosbox window.

+Controls:

+* Arrow keys - move digger (left, right, up, down)
+* **OR** Swipe in direction where you want to move
+* To enter name use keyboard or keyboard button under dosbox window

+To start game, just swipe.
+Have a nice play!

 ![Digger in browser](https://github.com/caiiiycuk/create-dosbox/raw/master/digger.gif)

-Or if you have **ZIP** archive with dos program you can bootstrap it:
+**NOTE**: if you have **ZIP** archive with dos program you can bootstrap it:
 ```
 npx create-dosbox my-app archive.zip cd my-app